graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 Note that the execution of `my_first_thread` happens immediately we create it.
-We then use the `std::thread::join()` method to ask the program to wait for the thread to finish.
+We then use the `std::thread::join()` method to ask the current (main) thread to wait for the other thread to finish.
 Then we can exit.

 The alternative to using `join` when a thread is created to use `detach`, which will give control of the thread to the C++ runtime (which will